Please help us stay active and continue our valuable palmistry information by donating 50c (or any amount) Thank you 🙂

-Measuring events through palmistry are not exactly easy to do, but the timing on life line is an important part of interpreting the markings.
-Knowing whether an event has passed or is yet to come can prevent much unnecessary worry, considering that some markings on this line are negative indicators.
+Measuring events through palmistry is not exactly easy to do.
+However, the timing on life line is an important part of interpreting the markings.
+Knowing whether an event has passed or is yet to come can prevent much unnecessary worry; some markings on this line are negative indicators.

-The methods used by palmists are not exact, but the following timing on life line example is relatively close, give or take a few years.
+The methods used by palmists are not exact, but the following timing on life line example is relatively close.

 A straight line drawn from the centre of the index finger to the life line is around the age of fifteen.